-- (1) Graduation certificates are issued in English and te reo Māori.
-In both cases, the name of the award being granted is printed as approved by NZQA. - (2) The format and wording of the graduation certificates is set out in Te Pūkenga Award Procedures. - (3) The graduate's legal name, as recorded in Te Pūkenga records, appears on their graduation certificate and academic record. - (4) Ākonga may apply for reissue of their graduation certificate or academic record.
+- (1) Graduation certificates are issued in English and/or te reo Māori.
+In both cases, the name of the award being granted is printed as approved by NZQA. - (2) The format and wording of the graduation certificates is set out in business division award procedures. - (3) The graduate's legal name, as recorded in Te Pūkenga records, appears on their graduation certificate and academic record. - (4) Ākonga may apply for reissue of their graduation certificate or academic record.